-Cutting-edge electric car company Tesla Motors has launched a referral program.
+Cutting-edge electric car company Tesla Motors referral program was so good...

 According to USA Today, “Tesla CEO Elon Musk described the incentives as an effort to ascertain whether the company can rely on social marketing tactics more heavily and open fewer retail locations.”

 Well, since the company’s launch, they pledged to run on a $0 marketing budget.
 No advertising, no ad agency, no chief marketing officer, and no dealer network.